 Sergius of Constantinople (d.
 638), a Chalcedonian, had created Monoenergism in order to create a compromise between the Chalcedonians and the non-Chalcedonians and had tremendous success with it.
-He wrote to Pope Honorius asking him his opinion of the belief.
-Honorius, most likely unaware of what was at stake, indulged the idea and agreed with Sergius that talk of one or two energies should be avoided and adding it was really an issue for “grammarians.”
+He wrote to Pope Honorius asking him his opinion of the belief and Honorius, most likely unaware of what was at stake, indulged the idea and agreed with Sergius that talk of one or two energies should be avoided and adding it was really an issue for “grammarians.”
 He also, notorious to history, used the phrase “one will” in his first letter to Sergius and it is still the topic of intense debate.
 Regardless of what he meant, his banning of discussion over the issue followed the previous Psephos and the later Typos, both of which were condemned at Lateran 649 and, along with Pope Honorius, again at Constantinople 681.

-Embarrassed and reeling, Honorius’ successor, Pope John IV and St. Maximus the Confessor attempted to downplay the use of the term “one will” to the point of St. Maximus making the bizarre and amusingly desperate allegation that the phrase had not even been used by Honorius at all but was a fabrication made during the translation into Greek.
+Embarrassed and reeling, Honorius’ successor Pope John IV, and St. Maximus the Confessor attempted to downplay the use of the term “one will” to the point that St. Maximus made the bizarre and amusingly desperate allegation that the phrase had not even been used by Honorius at all but was a fabrication made during the translation into Greek.
 Pope Severinus was elected in Oct.
 638 and rejected the overtures of the government and therefore had the ratification of his election stalled until May 640 but died in Aug.
 640. He was succeeded by Theodore, a Greek whose father had been a bishop in the Patriarchate of Jerusalem and friend of St. Sophronius (d.
 638).
 At the instigation of St. Maximus the Confessor and a group of Greek monks now resident in Rome, Pope Theodore convened the Roman Synod and anathematized the Ekthesis and several Monothelite prelates in the East going so far as to notoriously sign the synod’s decision on the tomb of St. Peter having mixed the ink with the Eucharist.
-Shortly thereafter, he began plans for a larger council but died in May of 649 before it began and left it to his successor, Pope St. Martin I to carry it out.
+Shortly thereafter, he began plans for a larger council but died in May of 649 before it began and left it to his successor, Pope St. Martin I, to carry it out.

 Previous to this, the re-unionist efforts of the Emperor Heraclius from 629-633, based on the formula “one operation,” had been wildly successful but soon gave way to the Psephos in late 633 or early 634, which forbad discussion on the energies in Christ.
 In 636, the Ekthesis was published by a council in Cyprus attended by Roman legates, and it again disallowed discussion on the energies in Christ but then stated there is “one will” in Christ.
 By 647/8, the Typos was issued stating any discussion on the number of wills or energies in Christ was forbidden.

-The council that Pope St. Theodore planned and Pope St. Martin headed became known as Lateran 649 again anathematized the prelates, condemned the Psephos, Ekthesis, the Typos, re-issued the previous depositions and named John of Philadelphia (present day Amman, Jordan) as papal legate with the authority to ordain new clergy and depose heretical ones (the letter reveals a pope pleading and begging him to take up the position and no word is known as to whether or not he accepted St. Martin’s request).
+The council Pope St. Theodore planned and Pope St. Martin headed became known as Lateran 649 again anathematized the prelates, condemned the Psephos, Ekthesis, the Typos, re-issued the previous depositions and named John of Philadelphia (present day Amman, Jordan) as papal legate with the authority to ordain new clergy and depose heretical ones (the letter reveals a pope pleading and begging him to take up the position and no word is known as to whether or not he accepted St. Martin’s request).
 Though relatively small with only 106 bishops in attendance (Lateran p.
 69), the council attempted to present itself as a universal council and accepted legates and letters, often times dated by several years and not addressed to the council at all condemning Monoenergism and Monothelitism and upholding Orthodoxy.

-Enraged by the calling of not just an unauthorized council by a pope whose election had not been ratified by the emperor’s representative and on edge due to an large scale rebellion in 646-647 by Gregory, the Exarch of North Africa whose claim to fame was a rejection of Monothelitism, the new Exarch of Ravenna, Olympus died fighting the Muslims in Sicily before being able to arrest Pope St. Martin so his replacement, Calliopas arrested the great saint June of 653 as he lay on a bed in ill health before the altar of a church.
+Enraged by the calling of not just an unauthorized council by a pope whose election had not been ratified by the emperor’s representative and on edge due to an large scale rebellion in 646-647 by Gregory, the Exarch of North Africa (whose claim to fame was a rejection of Monothelitism), the new Exarch of Ravenna, Olympus died fighting the Muslims in Sicily before being able to arrest Pope St. Martin so his replacement, Calliopas arrested the great saint in June of 653 as he lay on a bed in ill health before the altar of a church in Rome.
 He was brought back to Constantinople in Sept. of 653 and was confined for three months before standing trial in Dec.
 653 and sentenced for refusing to sign the Typos.
 He was again placed in prison for almost three months and finally sentenced to exile in the Cherson on the Black Sea where he arrived in May of 654 and began writing letters to Rome begging for assistance only to die the following year in March of starvation.

 Meanwhile, in 655, St. Maximus was arrested in Rome and sent to Constantinople where he stood trial and was exiled to Bizya for refusing the Typos.
 At Bizya, in 656, he had his famous “Disputation at Bizya” with the Bishop Theodosius and the two consuls Theodosius and Paul.
 After being moved twice more and refusing to stop his writings against Monothelitism and the Typos, in 662, St. Maximus was again brought to Constantinople and with his two disciples, both named Anastasius, they had their tongues cut out, right hands cut off, and were then paraded around the city to be mocked before being exiled to Colchis (in modern day Georgia) where St. Maximus died on Aug.
 13, 662.